Wright R-975 Whirlwind: Design and development

 Wright introduced the J-6 Whirlwind family in 1928 to replace the nine-cylinder R-790 series.
 The J-6 family included varieties with five, seven, and nine cylinders.
 The nine-cylinder version was originally known as the J-6 Whirlwind Nine, or J-6-9 for short.
 The U.S. government designated it as the R-975; Wright later adopted this and dropped the J-6 nomenclature.

 Like all the members of the J-6 Whirlwind family, the R-975 had larger cylinders than the R-790.
 The piston stroke of 5.5 in (14.0 cm) was unchanged, but the cylinder bore was expanded to 5.0 in (12.7 cm) from the R-790's bore of 4.5 in (11.4 cm).
 While the R-790 was naturally aspirated, the R-975, like the other J-6 engines, had a gear-driven supercharger to boost its power output.

 Wright gradually developed the R-975, at first using suffix letters to indicate successive versions.
 The original R-975 (or J-6-9) was rated for 300 hp (224 kW), while the R-975E of 1931 could do 330 hp (246 kW) thanks to an improved cylinder head design.
 Wright later added numeric suffixes to show different power levels.
 The R-975E-1, introduced the same year as the R-975E, was rated at 365 hp (272 kW) thanks to higher-compression pistons and a slightly greater RPM limit.
 An even more powerful version, the R-975E-3, was also introduced that year, with greater supercharging and a still higher RPM limit, and was progressively refined until the final model of 1935 could reach 450 hp (336 kW) for takeoff.

 Operational history

-As the most powerful Whirlwind to be produced commercially was also the most successful.
+As the most powerful Whirlwind to be produced, commercially it was also the most successful.
 It powered a wide variety of civil utility aircraft, such as the Beechcraft Staggerwing, and various airliners, such as the Ford 4-AT-E Trimotor and the Lockheed 10B Electra.
 In addition, it powered U.S. military training aircraft including the North American BT-9 and Vultee BT-15 Valiant for the Army and the Curtiss-Wright SNC Falcon for the Navy.
 The Curtiss F9C Sparrowhawk parasite fighter operated from U.S. Navy airships was also powered by the R-975.